rsr1510/Aura/README.md

 # AURA - ASL Understanding and Recognition Assistant

-AURA is an innovative ASL (American Sign Language) communication platform that bridges the gap between the deaf and hearing communities through advanced AI and computer vision technologies.
+AURA is an innovative ASL (American Sign Language) communication platform that bridges the gap between the hearing and speech impaired communities through advanced AI and computer vision technologies.

 ## 🌟 Implemented Features